Save time

 Once happy with your choice, click through to the pet insurance provider and apply.

 How pet insurers define pre-existing conditions – including the length of time a condition is classified this way – differs from insurer to insurer.
 Some will allow you to take out cover if your pet has not had treatment for the condition within the past three months, while others extend it to two years or more.
-Similarly, if your policy includes cover for a pre-existing condition, but your pet is symptom free for a given period, i.e. 12 months, you may find the limit for any treatment related to that condition increases or it is no longer considered a pre-existing condition.
+Similarly, if your policy includes cover for a pre-existing condition, but your pet is symptom-free for a given period, i.e. 12 months, you may find the limit for any treatment related to that condition increases or it is no longer considered a pre-existing condition.

 Allergies for which your pet receives ongoing medication prescribed by your vet are generally considered chronic conditions.
 In these circumstances, it can be difficult to find a pet insurer that will give you new cover for the allergy.

-Insurers try and draw a distinction between ongoing health conditions in pets, but the general rule is cover is harder or more expensive to get once a condition has manifested.
+Insurers try and distinguish between ongoing health conditions in pets, but the general rule is cover is harder or more expensive to get once a condition has manifested.
 Pre-existing conditions are health conditions that have arisen before you take out an insurance policy.
 Hereditary conditions are genetic conditions that particularly affect pedigree and pure-breed animals – common examples include hip dysplasia in certain dog breeds.
 Many pet insurance policies will cover hereditary issues, but they’re more likely to do so if you take cover out before your pet develops the condition.
-Chronic conditions are illnesses which require ongoing, lifetime treatment such as diabetes, obesity, arthritis and allergies, where it may be harder to find.
+Chronic conditions are illnesses that require ongoing, lifetime treatment such as diabetes, obesity, arthritis and allergies, where it may be harder to find.

 You may be able to change pet insurance if your pet has a pre-existing condition, but it’s worth comparing any new policy with what your existing provider can offer.